Apple Picking near Los Angeles: Best Orchards for Apple Picking with Kids

 Oak Glen isn’t the only place to go apple picking near Los Angeles.
 In addition to heading inland, you can also go south to Julian or north to San Luis Obispo

-Just about 3 hours south, in San Diego county in the Cuyamaca Mountains, is the little town of Julian.
-This historic town is the site of San Diego’s first (also only and short-lived gold rush) and has great hiking, B&Bs, and historic sites.
+Just about 3 hours south, in San Diego County in the Cuyamaca Mountains, is the little town of Julian.
+This historic town is the site of San Diego’s first (also only and short-lived) gold rush and has great hiking, B&Bs, and historic sites.
 But what it’s famous for is apple picking and apple pies.
 So book a weekend getaway and plan for a weekend of apple picking.
-Some family favorite PYO farms include Volcan Valley Apple Farm, Apple Star Orchards (this farm was closed for picking in 2020 and has not yet announced any decisions for 2021), Calico Ranch, and Julian Farm & Orchard (which is part of the Julian Mining Company and has loads of activities for kids).
+Some family favorite PYO farms include Volcan Valley Apple Farm, Apple Star Orchards, Calico Ranch, and Julian Farm & Orchard (which is part of the Julian Mining Company and has loads of activities for kids).
 Don’t forget to stop at Julian Pie Company for the (justly) famous apple pies.

 Main photo by Tim & Selena Middleton/CC BY 2.0